PavelOlysar/BlockchainProject/README.md

 # BlockchainProject

 This is my blockchain project.
-It's project that I'm doing because I wanted to learn blockchain.
+It's project that I'm doing because I want to learn blockchain.